About

 Artist Residency:

-British Virgin Islands
+Tortola British Virgin Islands

-Festival of Britain 60th Anniversary:
+2011 Festival of Britain 60th Anniversary: Artist Beach Huts Commission Southbank Centre

-WOW Festival ‘Superstrumps’:
+‘Superstrumps’:

-Female stereotypes project Southbank Centre
+Female stereotypes project WOW Southbank Centre

-This is Not a School: ‘Glittering Prize and Punishment’ Five Years
+This is Not a School: ‘Glittering Prize and Punishment’ Five Years Gallery

-The Real Strumps Solo Show: White Wall Space
+The Real Strumps: Solo Show White Wall Space

 Deconstruction Project: Homeless Gallery